enjin/enjin-java-sdk/README.md

 public class Main {

     public static void main(String... args) {
-        // Builds the project client to run on the Kovan test network.
+        // Builds the project client to run on the Goerli test network.
-        // See: https://kovan.cloud.enjin.io to sign up for the test network.
+        // See: https://goerli.cloud.enjin.io to sign up for the test network.
-        ProjectClient client = new ProjectClient(EnjinHosts.KOVAN);
+        ProjectClient client = new ProjectClient(EnjinHosts.GOERLI);

         // Creates the request to authenticate the client.
         // Replace the appropriate strings with the project's UUID and secret.